Full-Spectrum, Broad-Spectrum, and CBD Isolates: What’s the Difference?

 There is a sophisticated process involved in taking CBD as a cannabinoid in hemp and turning it into an oil extract.

 To extract a specific cannabinoid from hemp, they first apply pressure to the plant.
-Rather than a harsh solvent that can damage the final extract compounds, pressurized supercritical carbon dioxide or food-safe ethanol produce high-quality extracts.
+Rather than a harsh solvent that can damage the final extract compounds, pressurized supercritical carbon dioxide or food-safe ethanol produces high-quality extracts.

 The intense pressure causes the hemp plant’s hairs, or trichomes, to burst open, releasing vital cannabinoids.
-For either method, molecules bind to the carbon in the ethanol or CO2 and distilled, which removes any solid plant material from the formula entirely.
+For either method, molecules bind to the carbon in the ethanol or CO2 and are distilled, which removes any solid plant material from the formula entirely.

 From there, the CBD oil may get refined.
 If it’s refined of all THC, it becomes a broad-spectrum formula.
-Broad-spectrum is a popular option for those that want to enjoy the power of CBD without the worry of failing a drug test due to THC.
+Broad-spectrum is a popular option for those who want to enjoy the power of CBD without the worry of failing a drug test due to THC.

 While industrial hemp can legally contain a max of 0.3% THC, the substance itself is still federally outlawed.
 Likewise, consuming too much full-spectrum CBD can build up the amount of THC in your system.
 As a result, you could go over the maximum legal amount over time.